Big Bradley Falls Detailed Trail Review:

-Hiking Highlights: This hike to Big Bradley Falls Saluda, NC follows Cove Creek which is a beautiful fast flowing, rocky creek with crisp, cool water — perfect for cooling off in warmer weather.
+Hiking Highlights: This hike to Big Bradley Falls in Saluda, NC follows Cove Creek which is a beautiful fast-flowing, rocky creek with crisp, cool water — perfect for cooling off in warmer weather.
 It’s an incredibly peaceful walk as you hear that amazing sound of the creek almost the entire time.
 The hike offers one 60 foot wide stream crossing and a small waterfall to the right of the crossing point.
-The obvious highlight is the 90 foot high waterfall that is Big Bradley Falls and the views surrounding it.
+The obvious highlight is the 90-foot high waterfall that is Big Bradley Falls and the views surrounding it.
 The fall drops into a narrow gorge with steep surroundings – this makes for spectacular views.

 Location: Big Bradley Falls Saluda, NC

 Address: 5436 Holbert Cove Rd, Saluda, NC 28773

 Approximate Driving Time from Lake Lure, NC Town Center: 40 minutes

 Map & Directions: To Big Bradley Falls Saluda, NC — From the Lake Lure Beach: Take US 64-E to NC 9-S. Travel 6.6 miles on 9 to turn right on Garret Rd. (small Lake Adger sign on Right and Red roof buildings on left) Follow Garret Rd. to end (1.3 miles) and turn right on Silver Creek Rd.
 Go 1.6 miles and turn left on Holbert Cove Rd.
 Drive 6.2 miles to dirt pull-off on the right side of the road.

 Hiking Time (round trip): Approximately 2 ½ to 3 hours – this includes time spent at observation points

 Elevation Gain: 312 feet (Min/Max Elevation 1,473 ft./1,785 ft.)